TADangChauKhue/TADangChauKhue/README.md

 ## IT Analyst

 Welcome to my GitHub profile!
-I'm a passionate data analyst with expertise in Python, SQL, Power BI, Power Automate, and Power Apps.
-I love turning raw data into meaningful insights and visualizations.
+I'm a passionate functional analyst with expertise in Python, SQL, Power BI, Power Automate, and Power Apps.

 ### 🔧 Skills